Senyh/StyCona/README.md

 # StyCona

-The code will be released upon the publication of our paper.
+The code will be released upon the publication of the paper.